JuicerV3/Hackintosh_OpenCore_Lenovo-Z50-70/README.md

 * Added GoldenGate Boot picker GUI (3s timeout)
 * Fixed boot chime audio output
 * Need your own SMBIOS
-* Bluetooth hash mismatch likely to be fixed
+* Fixed Bluetooth hash mismatch
 * Wake to blackscreen likely to be fixed

 ### Known issues
 * Screen flickering/blinking (Frequently happens while performing graphics intensive tasks and also happens randomly sometimes.)
-* Bluetooth hash mismatch problem caused Bluetooth to fail.
-(Happens randomly, bluetooth will back to work after sometime)
+* ~~Bluetooth hash mismatch problem caused Bluetooth to fail.
+(Happens randomly, bluetooth will back to work after sometime)~~
 * Laptop will not respond to USB input while in sleep mode but still provide power to USB devices.
 (Use build-in keyboard/touchpad or power button to wake it up)
 * Sleep wake may break in some scenarios.
 (If laptop somehow wakes during lid close, it will wake to an unresponsive blackscreen and need to force restart)
 * Only Volume control keys work natively.